Welcome! This post is part three of a three-part series on building and managing a marketing budget.

 The two biggest uses of time in day-to-day budget management are ensuring your expected costs are up to date, and keeping abreast of the status of the activities on your budget.

-Like yesterday’s newspaper, a budget showing out-of-date information is just not very useful.
+Like yesterday’s newspaper, a budget showing out-of-date information isn’t useful.
 Marketers operating a budget need to make sure they’re using the budget to communicate the new info they learn as they execute programs and activities.

 In a single day, a marketer might learn that a magazine’s advertising rates have increased, a contractor’s estimate has come in lower than expected, and a particular trade show has been canceled.
 This marketer’s budget needs to reflect these things, pronto!
 If she doesn’t, she may find herself having over-or under-spent at the end of the month or quarter.